Laravel Full-Stack Stack Guide for Solo Developers

 Why Solo Developers Love It

-Laravel Forge makes deployment trivial. $12/month and it manages your DigitalOcean or AWS servers for you.
+Laravel Forge makes deployment trivial.
+The Hobby plan is $12/month (flat-rate, verified on the Forge pricing page) and it manages your DigitalOcean or AWS servers for you.
 Automatic SSL, deployments triggered by Git push, queue workers, scheduled tasks, database backups.
 No Docker, no Kubernetes, no CI/CD pipeline to configure.
 Push to main and your site updates.
+If you outgrow Hobby, Growth is $19/month and Business is $39/month, both with a discount on Forge's own Laravel VPS option.

 Livewire lets you build reactive UIs in PHP.
 This is the game changer.
 Instead of building a React frontend, consuming a REST API, and managing client-side state, you write Blade components that update reactively.
 Dropdown that filters a table?
 20 lines of PHP.
 Modal with form validation?
 Same.
 It feels like magic the first time you use it.